-Is your medicine cabinet filled with expired drugs or medications you no longer use?
+Is your medicine cabinet full of expired drugs or medications you no longer use?
 How should you dispose of them?

-FDA’s Deputy Director of the Office of Compliance Ilisa Bernstein, Pharm.D., J.D., offers some additional tips:
+FDA’s Ilisa Bernstein, Pharm.D., J.D., offers a few more tips:

-- Before throwing out a medicine container, scratch out all identifying information on the prescription label to make it unreadable.
+- Scratch out all identifying information on the prescription label to make it unreadable.
 This will help protect your identity and the privacy of your personal health information.

-- Do not give medications to friends.
-Doctors prescribe drugs based on a person's specific symptoms and medical history.
-A drug that works for you could be dangerous for someone else.
+- Do not give your medicine to friends.
+Doctors prescribe medicines based on your specific symptoms and medical history.
+Something that works for you could be dangerous for someone else.

-- When in doubt about proper disposal, talk to your pharmacist.
+- When in doubt about proper disposal, ask your pharmacist.

 Bernstein says the same disposal methods for prescription drugs could apply to over-the-counter drugs as well.

-Despite the safety reasons for flushing drugs, some people are questioning the practice because of concerns about trace levels of drug residues found in surface water, such as rivers and lakes, and in some community drinking water supplies.
-However, the main way drug residues enter water systems is by people taking medications and then naturally passing them through their bodies, says Raanan Bloom, Ph.D., an environmental assessment expert in FDA's Center for Drug Evaluation and Research.
-"Most drugs are not completely absorbed or metabolized by the body, and enter the environment after passing through waste water treatment plants.”
+“The main way drug residues enter water systems is by people taking medicines and then naturally passing them through their bodies,” says Raanan Bloom, Ph.D., an environmental assessment expert at FDA.
+“Many drugs are not completely absorbed or metabolized by the body and can enter the environment after passing through wastewater treatment plants.”

-Another environmental concern lies with inhalers used by people who have asthma or other breathing problems, such as chronic obstructive pulmonary disease.
-Traditionally, many inhalers have contained chlorofluorocarbons (CFC's), a propellant that damages the protective ozone layer.
-The CFC inhalers are being phased out and replaced with more environmentally friendly inhalers.
+Another environmental concern involves inhalers used by people who have asthma or other breathing problems, such as chronic obstructive pulmonary disease.
+Traditionally, many inhalers have contained chlorofluorocarbons (CFCs), a propellant that damages the protective ozone layer.
+CFCs have been phased out of inhalers and are being replaced with more environmentally friendly inhaler propellants.